• Skip to main content

 Geodesic Dome, Glamping Unplugged, Boone

 Asheville isn’t the only place with domes to sleep in!
 The college town of Boone has Glamping Unplugged, an eco-resort where the owners plant a tree for every guest.
 Domes have beds, a rope hammock, lights, a fan, a toilet, a stove, and a cooler.
-It is a primitive camping site so there isn’t running water, WiFi, or electricity.
+It is a primitive camping site, so there isn’t running water, WiFi, or electricity.

 Treetop Cabins, Jellystone Park Golden Valley, Bostic

 Featuring your favorite Hanna-Barbera characters, Jellystone Park is an award-winning resort popular with families for its tent and RV campsites, glamping tents, and cottages.
 But the treetop cabins showcase the best scenery of the mountains.
-They come with full beds, televisions, detached bathroom, and outdoor kitchenette.
+They come with full beds, televisions, a detached bathroom, and an outdoor kitchenette.

 Yurts, Skyridge Yurts, Bryson City